Uranium2/tft_augments_helper/README.md

 # TFT Augments Helper

-TFT Augments Helper is a Python-based project that automates the collection and display of the most picked augments in Teamfight Tactics (TFT) based on player ranks.
-It scrapes data from a designated website daily and, when launched during augments rounds, uses Optical Character Recognition (OCR) via Tesseract to identify the augments in the game and display their pick rates according to the selected player rank.
+TFT Augments Helper is a Python-based project that automates the collection and display of stats over augments in Teamfight Tactics (TFT) based on player ranks.
+It scrapes data from a designated website daily and, when launched during augments rounds, uses Optical Character Recognition (OCR) via Tesseract to identify the augments in the game and display their stats according to the selected player rank.

 **Please note that TFT Augments Helper may have some bugs; please read the `Disclaimer` section!**